-The Urban Climate Change Resilience in Southeast Asia Partnership (UCRSEA) invites graduate students from Vietnam, Thailand, Myanmar, Cambodia and Lao PDR to apply for an opportunity to spend one term (three months) in Toronto, Canada where the successful recipient(s) could pursue their own research and participate in the Canadian academic experience.
-The fellow will be based at one of two Toronto universities, the University of Toronto or York University, with the opportunity to join events at both institutions.
+The Urban Climate Change Resilience in Southeast Asia Partnership (UCRSEA) invites graduate students from Vietnam, Thailand, Myanmar, Cambodia and Lao PDR to apply for an opportunity to spend one term (three months) in Toronto, Canada, where the successful recipient(s) could pursue their own research and participate in the Canadian academic experience.
+Fellows will be based at one of two Toronto universities, either the University of Toronto or York University, with the opportunity to join events at both institutions.

-The project is a collaboration between academics in Canada and partners located in Cambodia, Myanmar, Thailand and Vietnam.
-Its initiating partners are the Thailand Environmental Institute Foundation (TEI), University of Toronto and York University.
+The partnership is a collaboration among academics in Canada and partners in Cambodia, Myanmar, Thailand and Vietnam.
+Its initiating partners are the Thailand Environmental Institute Foundation (TEI), the University of Toronto and York University.

-To be eligible, you must meet all of the following requirements:
+To be eligible, applicants must meet all of the following requirements:

 - Be a national of Cambodia, Myanmar, Thailand, Vietnam or Lao PDR and a graduate student (master’s or PhD level) currently enrolled at a post-secondary institution in one of these countries.